vikrantb/rag_mcp_a2a/README.md

 #  - index/model.txt           (embedding model id)
 ```

-To change embedding model or storage backend, edit the top of `index_build.py` (model name, dimension) and rerun.
+To change the embedding model or storage backend, edit the top of `index_build.py` (model name, dimension) and rerun.

 ---